Chlamydia trachomatis: History

-C. trachomatis agent was first cultured and isolated in the yolk sacs of eggs by Tang Fei-fan et al. in 1957.
-This was a significant milestone because it became possible to preserve these agents which could then be used for future genomic and phylogenetic studies.
+Chlamydia trachomatis agent was first cultured and isolated in the yolk sacs of eggs by Tang Fei-fan et al. in 1957.
+This was a significant milestone because it became possible to preserve these agents, which could then be used for future genomic and phylogenetic studies.
 The isolation of C. trachomatis coined the term isolate to describe how C. trachomatis has been isolated from an in vivo setting into a "strain" in cell culture.
 Only a few "isolates" have been studied in detail, limiting the information that can be found on the evolutionary history of C. trachomatis.

 Evolution

 In the 1990s it was shown that there are several species of Chlamydia.
 Chlamydia trachomatis was first described in historical records in Ebers papyrus written between 1553 and 1550 BC.
 In the ancient world, it was known as the blinding disease trachoma.
 The disease may have been closely linked with humans and likely predated civilization.
 It is now known that C. trachomatis comprises 19 serovars which are identified by monoclonal antibodies that react to epitopes on the major outer-membrane protein (MOMP).
 Comparison of amino acid sequences reveals that MOMP contains four variable segments: S1,2 ,3 and 4.
 Different variants of the gene that encodes for MOMP, differentiate the genotypes of the different serovars.
 The antigenic relatedness of the serovars reflects the homology levels of DNA between MOMP genes, especially within these segments.

 Furthermore, there have been over 220 Chlamydia vaccine trials done on mice and other non-human host species to target C. muridarum and C. trachomatis strains.
 However, it has been difficult to translate these results to the human species due to physiological and anatomical differences.
-Future trials are working with closely related species to the human.
+Future trials are working with closely related species to humans.